Hi friend and Welcome!

 If you want to know more about the original K240 Sextett model, click here!

-Just be aware that neither the K240 or K240 MK II are actually made in Austria anymore.
+Just be aware that neither the K240 Studio nor K240 MK II are actually made in Austria anymore.

 - Replaceable components.
 Pretty much any piece on the AKG K240 can be replaced or modded.

 - An overall flat and neutral sound signature.
 Great for mixing, and excel at lower volumes.

 - Incredible treble detail, some say even better than the Q701.

 - Good for a lot of different applications and musical genres.
 More on that in a bit.